justjam2013/homebridge-virtual-accessories/README.md

 -   **Garage Door.** Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Lightbulb.** Allows you to create a white lightbulb with on/off and brightness properties.
 In the Home app, this can be displayed as a switch and then used as a dimmer switch.
 -   **Lock.** This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
 It also creates a Home Key card in the Wallet app.
 -   **Window Covering.** These are blinds and shades.
-This was created in response to a request from a user who wanted to use "Siri open/close .." to control their automation, as opposed to "Siri on/off .." as would be required with switches.
--   **Valve** - Allows you to create different types of valves: generic, irrigation, shower head, or water faucet.
+-   **Valve.** - Allows you to create different types of valves: generic, irrigation, shower head, or water faucet.
 -   **Switch.** Nobody can have too many switches!
 Allows you to create a number of different types of switches.
     - **Plain old switches.** What it says on the tin.
     - **Normally on/off switches.** Select if you want the default state of the switch to be on or off.
 This is the default state when Homebridge restarts.
 If you pair it with a timer, the switch will revert back to the default state when the timer expires.